-California public agencies with primary responsibility for flood emergency response and coordination are eligible to apply.
+Applicants must be a California public agency with a primary responsibility for flood emergency response and coordination.
 "Primary responsibility for flood emergency response and coordination" applies to counties, cities, flood control districts, reclamation districts, local maintaining agencies, and some tribes in California.
-The geographic scope of this grant is limited to the legal Delta.
-Regions outside of the legal Delta are not eligible for funding under these guidelines but are eligible under the Statewide Flood Emergency Response Program guidelines.
-A map of the legal Delta can be found in Appendix B.

-Applicants must be willing to participate and work with DWR to actively improve local and regional flood emergency preparedness, response, and recovery within their jurisdictions, and regional flood emergency planning.
-Multi-agency applications must designate a lead agency that is a flood emergency first responder or Joint Powers Authority (JPA) that represents flood emergency first response agencies.
+Applicants must be willing to participate and work with DWR to actively improve local and regional flood emergency planning, preparedness, response, and recovery within their jurisdictions.
+Applications representing multiple agencies must designate a lead agency that is a flood emergency first responder or Joint Powers Authority (JPA) that represents flood emergency first response agencies.
 The lead agency will apply for the grant.
 All additional participating agencies must be distinguished from the lead agency.
 The lead agency and all participating agencies on an application must be compliant with the Local Maintaining Agency Annual Reporting requirement as stated in California Water Code Section 9140.